ADVOCACY

 Sponsor: Rep. Shepherd (R-7)

-HB 82 | Livestock depredation payments | House Resources and Conservation
+HB 82 | Livestock depredation payments | Passed the House (56-14-0) | Senate Floor

 Modifies existing language regarding depredations from grizzlies and wolves, changing the word from ‘validated’ to ‘confirmed’ for alignment with investigator language.
 Also adds a third avenue of payment for possible depredations where there is evidence suggesting a kill by a predator but not enough to confirm it was from a wolf or grizzly.